 Reach Out to an Experienced Lab Defense Lawyer with Experience Defending Independent Clinical Laboratories and Physician Owned Laboratories (POLs)

 If you are under investigation by the FBI or OIG, chances are this is the first time.
 That being the case, you may not know what to expect or how to best protect your interests.
-By retaining an experienced clinical lab defense law firm, you will benefit from their decades of experience.
+By retaining an experienced clinical lab defense law firm, you will benefit from their experience.
 Whether it’s helping you identify the potential areas of compliance concern, negotiating with the DOJ after an unfavorable investigation, or litigating civil or criminal charges at trial, an attorney’s assistance is an invaluable asset to molecular and respiratory labs subject to a federal investigation.

 Lab Defense Focus Areas